 We have plenty of famous politicians including: 2 Mayor Daleys and President Barack Obama.

 Chicago is home to a plethora of superlatives: our higher learning institutons are world-class with some of the best business schools in the world like University of Chicago and Northwestern.
 The city is brimming with world-class chefs and we have some of the best restaurants in the world like Charlie Trotters and Alinea.

 But one or our most endearing and enduring blessings is our world-class architecture!
-This weekend to celebrate Chicago’s 175th birthday, some of her architectural shining stars will turn blue including: the WIllis Tower, the Trump Tower, the Merchandise Mart and the Prudential Building.
+Generally, to celebrate Chicago’s birthday, some of her architectural shining stars will turn blue including:

 Chicago‘s Columbian Exposition in the 1890’s spawned a flourishing legacy of global architectural pre-eminence and outstanding architecture in Chicago.
 Daniel Burnham’s passion for Beaux Arts priniciples of design generated a flurry of world-class structures.
 Chicago architects and structural engineers are still staking claims to global architectural marvels.